motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-Today, Orbit realizes this strategy (without some of the decentralized pieces we are still working on).
-It never sends a bit of your data outside your computer (you can even firewall it to be sure).
-We'll write more on this in the coming months.
+Today, Orbit realizes this strategy.
+We still need to finish some of the decentralized team-level sync features, but it will never send a bit of your data outside your computer.
+You can firewall it to be sure.

 ### The Product